xoofx/xoofx.github.io/_posts/2017-01-20-stark-language-design-part-1-the-tokens.md

   ```csharp
   operator(f ">>" g) => g(f)
   ```
-  note I don't yet if we will end up with automatic type inference like this... but for sure, it looks a lot more appealing
+  note I don't know yet if we will end up with automatic type inference like this... but for sure, it looks a lot more appealing

 - Possibly less potential problems of running into a context sensitive grammar.
 This happens typically when using pointers `int32* x`: is it a variable `int32` multiplied by `x`?
 I could fix this by requiring the pointer to be prefix but then...
 I don't know how Roslyn typically handle this, but I'm afraid that it requires to defer the interpretation of such a simple statement... and for a parser, that's bad... and it is also most likely bad for a human reader unfamiliar with pointers